MAXIORBOY/BattleshipsSolver/README.md

 # Battleships Solver is a program in which the computer plays the game of the Battleships (The Sea Battle).
 In every turn the computer will make a decision.
 Then the operator must give a feedback to the machine.

+## Rules:
 The rules of the game:
 * The game takes place on a 10x10 grid.
 * The ships can be placed horizontally or vertically.